ppeterka/easymark/README.md

 ## Here is what works:
  * Default content
  * Section add/remove (Well, Ok, most of this is done by the CMS itself...)
- * Displaying Markdown content (The heavy lifting is done by Parsedown 1.5.0)
+ * Displaying Markdown content (The heavy lifting is done by Parsedown)
- * Displaying Markdown Extra content (The heavy lifting is done by Parsedown Extra 0.7.0)
+ * Displaying Markdown Extra content (The heavy lifting is done by Parsedown Extra)
  * Inline content editing -- Woohooo!
 (Ok, I copied most of the JavaScript work from the "Execute PHP" plugin available in the GPEasy repo...)
  * Downloadable from the GPEasy plugin repository: [EasyMark: MarkDown for GPEasy](http://gpeasy.com/Plugins/301_EasyMark_MarkDown_for_GPEasy)
  * WYSIWYG-like operation: not completely WYSIWYG, and not instantaneous, but this is a lot more convenient to use than without...
+ * Settings for the Parsedown renderer

 ## Here are some of the outstanding points:
  * add some kind of link to help or cheatsheet regarding Markdown to the inline editing part
- * would be nice to have a more user-friendly editor, like [Bootstrap-Markdown](http://www.codingdrama.com/bootstrap-markdown/)
+ * would be nice to have a more user-friendly editor, something like [Bootstrap-Markdown](http://www.codingdrama.com/bootstrap-markdown/)

 ## Release notes:

+### 1.4: WIP

+#### TODO before release:

-### 1.3: WIP
+### 1.3: Feature release
- * Merged fix for JS to be able to work in cases when framework is installed under subfolder
+ * Merged fix for JS to be able to work in cases when framework is installed under subfolder (thanks oyejorge!)
  * Admin page with a lot of (OK, actually 5) configurable options!
  * Fix double escaping in code blocks (actually done so by adding the admin page options)
  * WYSIWYG stuff works with POST requests instead of GET
  * Updated Parsedown to 1.6
- * Removed Special Link - now WYSIWYG implemented in Admin part
+ * Removed Special Link - now WYSIWYG implemented in Admin part, a bit less clutter
  * Some PHP and JS refactor to have nicer code

-#### TODO before release:

 ### 1.2: Feature release
  * Markdown Extra